OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

     dbf.setXIncludeAware(false);
     dbf.setExpandEntityReferences(false);

-    // As stated in the documentation "Feature for Secure Processing (FSP)" is the central mechanism to
+    // As stated in the documentation, "Feature for Secure Processing (FSP)" is the central mechanism that will
-    // help safeguard XML processing.
+    // help you safeguard XML processing.
 It instructs XML processors, such as parsers, validators,
-    // and transformers, to try and process XML securely.
-This can be used as an alternative to
+    // and transformers, to try and process XML securely, and the FSP can be used as an alternative to
     // dbf.setExpandEntityReferences(false); to allow some safe level of Entity Expansion
     // Exists from JDK6.
     dbf.setFeature(XMLConstants.FEATURE_SECURE_PROCESSING, true);